danjayrose/ourbucketl.ist/src/pages/buenos-aires/index.md

 ##Food

 We could hardly go to Argentina and not go out for steak and wine, so we did, twice.
-We ate in La Brigada, a restaurant recommended by the hostel for the best steak in the area.
+We ate in [La Brigada] (http://www.parrillalabrigada.com.ar/), a restaurant recommended by the hostel for the best steak in the area.
 There were so many cuts of beef we managed to try t-bone, lomo (sirloin), tail of lomo and beef of chorizo; all mouth wateringly delicious.

 ![Steak](./steak.jpg "Steak")

 Due to the immigrants settling in Buenos Aires from 1857-1940, there is an obvious Italian influence throughout the city.
 This has also shaped the way Argentinians speak Spanish, as beer is birra not cerveza.
 So, we thought we ought to eat at one of the many pizza restaurants too.
 We’d been warned that people think that the Argentine pizza is too cheesy, I didn’t think this was possible, but it really was!
-Dan had also researched a place called ‘Chicken Bros’ which sold all you can eat chicken wings on a Tuesday, so it was inevitable that we were going to end up eating there too.
+Dan had also researched a place called [Chicken Bros] (http://thechickenbros.com/) which sold all you can eat chicken wings on a Tuesday, so it was inevitable that we were going to end up eating there too.
 We ate around 70 chicken wings in total, pure gluttony!

 ##City Centre

-As day three of Lollapalooza was cancelled we decided not to waste our time in Buenos Aires and we did the first of three free walking tours, excessive we know.
+As day three of Lollapalooza was cancelled we decided not to waste our time in Buenos Aires and we did the first of three [free walking tours] (http://www.buenosairesfreewalks.com/), excessive we know.
 Our guide Fernando told us about how Argentina became a country and stories of the first people to settle there.
 He talked to us about Eva Peron, the first lady of Argentina from 1946-1952 who the nation loved and who Madonna played in the film Evita.
 He also showed us the Italian and Parisian architectual influences in the city.

 La Recoleta Cemetery was one of the more peaceful places in the city.
 It was nice to get away for a short while from all the people shouting “cambio, cambio, cambio” at us on the streets of Buenos Aires, asking for us to exchange our money for their probably fake Argentine Pesos at their dodgy rates.